jjvanzon/JJs-Reference-Architecture/api.md

 ### AJAX

-`AJAX` is a way to load part of a web page, so the whole page does not have te be reloaded.
-This may make the user interface smoother, than reloading the page entirely every time.
+`AJAX` is a way to load part of a web page, so the whole page does not have te be refreshed.
+This may make the user interface smoother, than reloading the entire page every time.

-For `AJAX'ing` such partial web content, our team made our own wrapper `AJAX` methods, around calls to [`jQuery`](https://jquery.com/), so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
+For `AJAX'ing` such partial web content, our team programmed wrapper `AJAX` functions in [`JavaScript`](#javascript--typescript), around calls to [`jQuery`](https://jquery.com/), so we could `AJAX` with a single code line and handle both partial loads and full reloads the same way.
 Saved quite a few lines of [`JavaScript`](#javascript--typescript) code.

 Our strategy was to prefer full loads, so we could keep most logic in the [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) realm.
 This before resorting to `AJAX` calls.
 See [First Full Load – Then Partial Load – Then Native Code](patterns.md#first-full-load--then-partial-load--then-native-code).

 ### JavaScript / TypeScript

-`JavaScript` is a programming language with a wide range of applications.
+[`JavaScript`](https://www.javascript.com/) is a programming language with a wide range of applications.
 Originally it was mostly run in web browsers to optimize the user experience.

-`JavaScript` was less preferred as an architectural choice. `JavaScript's` weak type system played a role.
-The strange behavior and trickiness in `JavaScript` (part due to this weak typing) gave it less appeal.
+[`JavaScript`](https://www.javascript.com/) was less preferred as an architectural choice. [`JavaScript's`](https://www.javascript.com/) weak type system played a role.
+The strange behavior and trickiness in [`JavaScript`](https://www.javascript.com/) (part due to this weak typing) gave it less appeal.

 For web, other technology was preferred in this [architecture](index.md): The idea behind [`MVC`](https://dotnet.microsoft.com/en-us/apps/aspnet/mvc) was logic on the server-side.
 Views were in [`Razor`](https://learn.microsoft.com/en-us/aspnet/web-pages/overview/getting-started/introducing-razor-syntax-c).
 Best to keep most logic [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) was the idea.

-`JavaScript` would easily get bloated, getting out of hand from a maintainability perspective, was the prevailing opinion.
-In [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) you could refactor, upon which lots of the `JavaScript` might break unexpectedly, with an error message tucked away in some console window, instead of right in your face.
+[`JavaScript`](https://www.javascript.com/) would easily get bloated, getting out of hand from a maintainability perspective, was the prevailing opinion.
+In [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) you could refactor, upon which lots of the [`JavaScript`](https://www.javascript.com/) might break unexpectedly, with an error message tucked away in some console window, instead of right in your face.

-`TypeScript` may have saved the day to cover for the weak typing from `JavaScript`.
+[`TypeScript`](https://www.typescriptlang.org/) may have saved the day to cover for the weak typing from [`JavaScript`](https://www.javascript.com/).
 But it wasn't tried yet.

 But still: logic in one place in one language ([`C#`](https://dotnet.microsoft.com/en-us/languages/csharp)) felt so nice.
 I guess the love for [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) was strong.

-The idea was that a full page load was 1st choice, 2nd choice [`AJAX'ing`](#ajax), and last in line `JavaScript` *only* to support the user interaction.
+The idea was that a full page load was 1<sup>st</sup> choice, 2<sup>nd</sup> choice [`AJAX'ing`](#ajax), and last in line [`JavaScript`](https://www.javascript.com/) *only* to support the user interaction.
 No business logic.
 See also: [First Full Load – Then Partial Load – Then Native Code](patterns.md#first-full-load--then-partial-load--then-native-code).

-For this last-resort `JavaScript` we used [`jQuery`](https://jquery.com/) and some home-programmed `JavaScript` libraries [`JJ.Framework.JavaScript`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.JavaScript) which had some merit, but may have been superseded by newer tech by now.
+For this last-resort [`JavaScript`](https://www.javascript.com/) we used [`jQuery`](https://jquery.com/) and some home-programmed [`JavaScript`](https://www.javascript.com/) libraries [`JJ.Framework.JavaScript`](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed/NuGet/JJ.Framework.JavaScript) which had some merit, but may have been superseded by newer tech by now.

-I realize `JavaScript` is popuplar with a lot of people and that this is a powerful force.
-I don't know how my opinion would change, if I would try a newer `JavaScript` version, `TypeScript`, newer tech and libraries.
+I realize [`JavaScript`](https://www.javascript.com/) is popuplar with a lot of people and that this is a powerful force.
+I don't know how my opinion would change, if I would try a newer [`JavaScript`](https://www.javascript.com/) version, [`TypeScript`](https://www.typescriptlang.org/), newer tech and libraries.
 My heart says I'd rather stick to [`C#`](https://dotnet.microsoft.com/en-us/languages/csharp) though.

 Misc